oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-REST-API/bidirectional-data-replication-using-REST-API.md

    ```

    2. You can verify that the environment was deleted after you the following message on the screen:

+      ```
+        No processes found.
+      ```

-     After you delete the environment, you can use the script anytime to rebuild the environment or copy the script to apply in your own test environment.
+     After you delete the environment, you can use the `add_replication_activeactive_curl.sh`script again to rebuild the environment or copy the script to apply in your own test environment.

 ## Learn More